yahnyshc/stockTicker/README.md

 ## Features

-- **Real-time Market Prices**: Fetches real-time prices for stocks, ETFs, and cryptocurrencies using websocket connection with [FinnHub API](https://finnhub.io).
+- Developed a real-time LED stock ticker using C++, PostgreSQL, and Raspberry Pi.
+- Utilized WebSockets to interact with financial data APIs for real-time price updates.
+- Applied observer design pattern to control the ticker with WebSocket connection to Spring Boot back-end.
+- Supports stocks, ETFs, crypto, forex, indices, and commodities subscriptions.
+- Designed a multithreading system for efficient data processing and smooth display updates.
-- **1-Minute Candlestick Charts**: Displays chart(up to 64 columns) using the last received price and past data stored in a PostgreSQL database.
+- Created visualization price charts with 1-minute intervals and past data stored in a PostgreSQL database.
-- **Daily Gains/Losses**: Shows today's gain or loss in percentage.
-- **Logos Display**: Displays logos for the subscribed items.
-- **Multiple subscriptions** When multiple subscriptions are specified in the config file, the ticker switches between them every 5 seconds.
-- **Visualization**: Visualization of the above features on the bright RGB LED display using GPIO pins interaction.
+- Implemented rendering of logos, symbol names, and daily percentage gain/loss on a 64x32 RGB LED display.
 ## Hardware Requirements

 - Raspberry Pi 4B